FezGuuy/Rubik-s-Cubes/README.md

   - [x] Learn to solve a pyraminx
   - [x] Improve my pyraminx duo times
   - [ ] Improve pyraminx abilities

+##### <h3>Pyraminx
+  Despite being able to fully solve it more than once, I still struggle to bring it to the final stages where I am 100% capable of solving it, and because of this I believe it will be at least a little bit until I can check of the final box on the checklist, however if I do I will explain my method to be able to do so.